 → Want to walk it?
 See our Sapa trekking guide, or browse more things to do in Sapa.

 You can ride the funicular over Muong Hoa in six minutes and tell people you’ve seen it.
-But the ones who walk it come back changed in a small way they can’t quite explain — something about an afternoon spent between the terrace walls, with the stream below and a stranger’s grandmother waving from a doorway.
-The valley was never the view.
-It was always the walking.
+But the ones who walk it come back changed in a small way they can’t quite explain.
+It’s something about an afternoon spent between the terrace walls, with the stream below and a stranger’s grandmother waving from a doorway.